Appointment of Catholic bishops: Pastoral bishops in the Latin Church

 When it comes to a concrete appointment for a particular see, the papal representative (apostolic nuncio or delegate) asks either the outgoing bishop, or in case of a sede vacante, the vicar general or diocesan administrator, to draw up a report on its situation and the needs.
 That person will be the bishop who has presented his resignation or, if the see is vacant, the diocesan administrator or apostolic administrator.
 The papal representative is also obliged to consult the metropolitan archbishop and the other bishops of the province, the president of the bishops conference, and at least some members of the college of consultors and the cathedral chapter.
 He may also consult others, whether clergy, diocesan or religious, and "lay persons of outstanding wisdom".

 Canon law insists on enabling those consulted to provide information and express their views confidentially, requiring that they be consulted "individually and in secret".
 Accordingly, when the Irish Times of 12 April 2007 published the text of the letter with which Archbishop Giuseppe Lazzarotto, Apostolic Nuncio to Ireland, consulted certain priests on the choice of their next bishop, he said, "All aspects relating to the process of episcopal appointments should be dealt with in the strictest confidentiality.
 I trust that you will understand that I cannot depart from this practice."

 The nuncio then decides on a short list, or terna, of three candidates for further investigation and seeks precise information on each of them.
 Since if it were widely known that a priest who was not the one who was finally chosen for the post had been under consideration, people might think he had been excluded because of some fault found in him, the nuncio will ask those consulted about individual candidates to observe the strictest confidentiality on the fact of the consultation.
 He will then send to the Holy See a list of the (usually) three candidates that seem to be the most appropriate for consideration, together with all the information that has been gathered on them and accompanying the information with the conclusions that he himself draws from the evidence.

 The qualities that a candidate must have are listed in canon 378 §1.
 As well as being at least 35 years old and a priest for at least 5 years, he should be "outstanding in strong faith, good morals, piety, zeal for souls, wisdom, prudence and human virtues", and should possess the other qualities needed for fulfilling the office in question; and he should be well versed in sacred Scripture, theology and canon law and, preferably, hold a doctorate in one of these fields.
+Moreover, according to ancient tradition bishops are always to be celibate and exceptions are not granted (this is not generally an issue as Roman Catholics priests are required to be celibate but it happens in personal ordinariates for former Anglicans: should a married priest be appointed an ordinary of an ordinariate he isn't consecrated bishop and rules the ordinariate as a priest).